 The Independence Palace, an architectural masterpiece with a deep imprint of Vietnam's history, has seen many changes over the periods.
 Since its completion in 1871 under the name Norodom Palace, the palace has gone through various names, reflecting its changing roles and significance.

-From 1871 to 1887, it was known as the Governor's Palace of Cochinchina, symbolizing the power of the governing governor.
-Then, from 1887 to 1945, it was known as the Palace of the Governor-General, highlighting the absolute power during the colonial period.
+From 1871 to 1887, the Independence Palace was known as the Governor's Palace of Cochinchina, symbolizing the authority of the colonial governor.
+Later, from 1887 to 1945, it became the Palace of the Governor-General, reflecting the absolute power of the French administration during the colonial period.
+This transformation marked the building as a symbol of French control over Vietnam before it became a key site in the country's journey toward independence.

 In 1955, President Ngo Dinh Diem officially renamed it the Independence Palace, a name that remains to this day.
 Finally, in 1976, the palace was honored as a National Cultural Historical Site, affirming its special value in Vietnam's history.

-Adult tickets to the Independence Palace cost 40,000 VND and 20,000 VND for children.
-Tickets can be purchased directly at the ticket counter at the main gate or through famous travel websites like BDATrip, saving you time and money.
+Adult tickets to the Independence Palace cost 40,000 VND, while tickets for children are priced at 20,000 VND.
+You can purchase tickets directly at the ticket counter at the main gate or conveniently through popular travel websites like BDATrip, helping you save both time and money.

 The Palace is open daily, including holidays and Sundays, from 7:30 AM to 11 AM and from 1 PM to 4 PM.
 Arriving early helps visitors avoid crowds and enjoy the tour more comfortably.